alitsaberi/slumber/configs/instructions/audio_cueing_task.md

 1. **Failed to deliver** the auditory cue.

-2. The **confirmation message does not appear**.
+2. The **confirmation message does not appear** after repeating the tasks more than 20 times.

-     - If you have repeated the tasks more than 20 times and a confirmation message still does not appear, follow these steps:
+- If you encounter either of the above issues, follow these steps:

     - End the current experimental session.

-         - Contact us to report this issue in the morning.
+    - Contact us to report this issue in the morning: luciddreamingathome@donders.ru.nl